strowk/mcp-k8s-go/README.md

 - tool: list-k8s-events in a given context and namespace
 - tool: list-k8s-services in a given context and namespace
 - tool: get-k8s-pod-logs in a given context and namespace
+- prompt: list k8s pods in current context and with given namespace

 ## Example usage with Inspector